xvzf/htw-saar-vaa/README.md

 > This project is based on a distributed systems course at my university, tailed towards bringing better understandings
 > for communication and state in those.

+## Starting up multiple nodes

+The Jsonnet template `hack/gen-launch.jsonnet` allows generation of arbitrary launch scripts up to 999 nodes (afterwards there will be port collisions).
+The `make gen` command generates a random graph, node configuration and a `launch.sh` which will start each node in a dedicated tmux pane for easy debugging.

+The helper function `make startup` starts all nodes and initiates the communication flow, `make shutdown` stops all processes.
+The tmux session can be closed with `<CTRL-B>:kill-session` which removes the tedious task of clearing 10+ tmux panes.

 ## Communication Protocl
 > The communication protocol is intended to be as simple as possible